fengyingxin/MSc-Thesis/README.md

 ## Inputs
 ### Mesh
 The open-source tool [MeshLab](https://www.meshlab.net/) can be used for mesh preprocessing.
-The input mesh for both methods should meet the below requirements:
+The input mesh for both methods should meet the below requirements and example meshes used in the thesis are provided in `Data`:
 1. Y-axis is up and the mesh should face towards +X. The `Rotate` function of [MeshLab](https://www.meshlab.net/) can be used.
 2. The mesh should be represented by small triangle faces.
-The `Subdividion Surfaces` function can be used.
+The `Subdivision Surfaces` function can be used.

 The input mesh should look like the below image:
 <p align="center"><img src="Docs/mesh_requirement.png" width="50%"> </p>
-A example mesh is provided in `

 ### Image prompt (Image control X-Mesh)
 Here are suggestions for image prompts and example images can be found in `XMeshimg/prompt_image`: